tanimislam/covid19_stats/covid19_stats/resources/README_template.rst

 Hello world!
 This is my COVID-19 tracker.
-This is not nearly as sophisticated as what’s in `ncov2019.live`_, and described in `this New Yorker article`_.
+This is not nearly as sophisticated as what's in `ncov2019.live`_, and described in `this New Yorker article`_.

 I have made major changes in the functionality and implementation from the original commits, since commit `#78917`_ for instance.